 When you travel to an island locale like Maui, the last thing you think about eating is a hot dog.
 But not all hot dogs are created equal.
 One thing that separates Maui hot dogs from hot dogs available elsewhere are the local toppings we can offer… Continue Reading

 Pie or cake?
 That's the age old question.
 Here on Maui, we're blessed with some amazing bakeries.
 Some do pie, some do cake and some do both.
 But today, we're focusing solely on pie.
-Not all of these places serve lemon meringue pie, but when on Maui,… Continue Reading
+Sure these bakeries all have the standards, but when on Maui, aren't you… Continue Reading

 On Maui, we're blessed with world class beaches for numerous activities.
 Definitely one of the most popular things to do here is to don a mask, snorkel, and flippers and explore our clear waters.
 Here's a list of some of our favorite snorkel locations, listed alphabetically.